majkinetor/redserver/README.md

 - **base**
 Role used to setup users and basic packages.
 Customize users and packages, default values are in file `default\main.yml`.
 You can override them in `site.yml` file `vars` section.
 Of interest are:
   - `latest_kernel`
-    Set to false by default which can be used to install latest Centos6 mainline kernel from ELRepo because docker may work better with it.
+    False by default, it can be used to install latest CentOS 6 mainline kernel from ELRepo because docker may work better with it.
   - `packages`
-    Array containing list of base packages to install on redserver
+    Array containing list of base packages to install on redserver.
   - `users`
-    Array of users to be created and list of groups to add those users to.
+    Array of users with groups to be created on redserver.
 - **docker**
 Role used to install and setup docker and its shell aliases.
+No configurable options.
 - **docker_mysql**
 Role used to install mysql container and init.d service.
-In its `vars\main.yml` customize container name and version. *NOTE*: If you change container name it should conform to certain linking scheme.
-See [sameersbn/docker-redmine](https://github.com/sameersbn/docker-redmine).
+In its `vars\main.yml` customize container name and version.
+If you change container name it should conform to certain linking scheme (see [sameersbn/docker-redmine](https://github.com/sameersbn/docker-redmine)).
 The role exposes command `crete-db <name> <user> <pwd>` that other roles can use.
 - **docker_redmine**
 Role used to install redmine container and service.
 In its `vars\main.yml` customize SMTP & database settings and container name and version.
 In `files` folder you can customize redmine plugins and languages (see bellow).